THE NUCLEAR WEAPON BAN TREATY

 Click here for more information about the impacts of nuclear weapons and the legacy of nuclear testing conducted between 1945 and 1996.
 Read the stories of Australians affected by nuclear testing in the outback between 1952 and 1963.
 Learn about the Humanitarian Initiative that laid the groundwork for the Treaty. →

 Australia joined the Nuclear Non Proliferation Treaty in 1973 and is a member of the South Pacific Nuclear Free Zone.
-Successive Australian governments have resisted calls to ban nuclear weapons, claiming that US nuclear weapons enhance Australia’s security.
-Nonetheless, support for the ban is emerging in Australian parliaments and in December 2018 the Australian Labor Party committed to sign and ratify the Treaty when in government.
+Australia has not yet signed or ratified the 2017 UN Treaty on the Prohibition of Nuclear Weapons, however the Australian Labor Party has committed to sign and ratify it in government.

 SUPPORT IN AUSTRALIA